shtesh/stickman/README.md

 o	It has Hint functionality on demand to assist the player in guessing the secret word. o	It provides Start Over functionality to play again.

-•	GameOver alert
+•	gameOver Screen
-o	It shows Game Over message.
+o	It shows Game Over message and image.

-•	Win alert
+•	winScreen
-o	It shows Win message.
+o	It shows Win message and image.

 Backlog
 •	Displayed error log: Upon wrong letter suggestion, the wrong letter is printed on the game screen to facilitate erroneous suggestions log keeping for the player.